MP 14 (Paris Metro): Line 11

 In October 2022 the online tests, with 4 trains, were extended to the elevated section of the extension.
 The trains are loaded with ballast, to simulate the presence of passengers, and have thus circulated at different speeds to check the good behavior of the viaduct.

 Driving training for drivers was begun in January 2023.
 The installation of trains on Line 11 is as of May 2023, completed.
 The first trains entered commercial service on 1 June 2023.
 Before mid-July, all 18 MP 14 will be in service on the line, entering service at a rate of 4 per week.

 Description

-Like its predecessor the MP 89, this new class of rubber-tyred rolling stock will be divided into two subclasses:
+Like the preceding MP 89, this new class of rubber-tyred rolling stock will be divided into two subclasses: